Speeding Up Entmax: Conclusion

 \section{Conclusion}

 It seems that the sparsity of the output is natural for (sub)word prediction models.
 Nevertheless, sparsity does not have to come with slowdown of computations, as our work shows.
 The proposed transformation, $\alpha$-ReLU, gives a sparse output, shows competitive performance, and is as fast as softmax.
+The reduced dependency on the vocabulary size seems particularly important in translation, where neural models are moving more and more towards multi-lingual ones, which in general have a much higher vocabulary size in order to accommodate enough tokens for all languages.

-A natural extension of this work will be the evaluation of $\alpha$-ReLU in the problem of open-ended text generation, as well as as a replacement for softmax in the attention layers of Transformer models.
+A natural extension of this work will be the evaluation of $\alpha$-ReLU in the problem of open-ended text generation, as well as a replacement for softmax in the attention layers of Transformer models.